TobikoData/sqlmesh/docs/reference/configuration.md

 ## Gateway/connection defaults

+The default gateway and connection keys specify what should happen when gateways or connections are not explicitly specified.

+The gateway specified in `default_gateway` is used when a `sqlmesh` command does not explicitly specify a gateway.
+All SQLMesh CLI commands [accept a gateway option](./cli.md#cli) after `sqlmesh` and before the command name; for example, `sqlmesh --gateway my_gateway plan`.
+If the option is not specified in a command call, the `default_gateway` is used.

-The default gateway and connection keys specify what gateway/connection should be used if a command does not explicitly specify one or some gateways in the `gateways` dictionaries do not specify every connection.
+The three default connection types are used when some gateways in the `gateways` configuration dictionaries do not specify every connection type.

 ### Default gateway